nilostolte/Java-Hacks/README.md

 When an error is detected while using the `TreeMap`, the program says which class was not found and dumps all the keys of the tree for debugging purposes.

-## SVGtextInkscape - Mini parser for Texts and Automatization of CLI Debbuging
+## SVGinktxt - Mini parser for Texts and Automatization of CLI Debbuging

 The actual class is called "[SVGinktxt](SVGtextInkscape/SVGinktxt.java)."
 This program implements a small parser for texts in SVG coming from Inkscape.
 It erases the matrix that appears at each text line, by just